-Congratulations, you now have installed django CMS and created your first page.
+Congratulations, you now have installed a fully functional CMS.

 If you need to log in at any time, append ?edit to the URL and hit Return.
 This will enable the toolbar, from where you can log in and manage your website.